eaobservatory/hedwig/doc/user/scientific.rst

 If you plan to edit the text online, use the figure upload link to upload new figures.
-The types of figures which the system is able to process are listed a the top of the page.
+The types of figures which the system is able to process are listed at the top of the page.
 You may enter a caption for the figure as well as choosing the file to upload.